 Here, we present how we translate Solidity code into Coq using the intermediate language Yul.
 We explain the semantics we use and what remains to be done.

-The code is available in our fork of the Solidity compiler at github.com/formal-land/solidity.
+The code is available in our fork of the Solidity compiler at github.com/formal-land/coq-of-solidity.

 Architecture of the tool